Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Introduction

-for $i=1,\ldots,n$.
-These equations allow one to construct a solution of the HJ equation.
+These equations allow us to construct a solution of the HJ equation.
+In fact, by solving eq. (\ref {eq:Sk}) with respect to $p_k=\frac{\partial W_k}{\partial q_k }$, we get the additively separated form \eqref{eq:W}.

-Nevertheless, the three above-mentioned criteria of separability are not intrinsic, since they require the explicit knowledge of the local chart $(\boldsymbol{q},\boldsymbol{p})$ in order to be applied.
-To overcome such a drawback, in the last decades the modern theory of separation of variables (SoV) has been conceived in the context of symplectic and Poisson geometry; in particular, the bi-hamiltonian theory has offered a fundamental geometric insight into the theory of integrable systems \cite{FP,MM1984}.
+Nevertheless, the three above-mentioned criteria of separability are not intrinsic: in order to be applied, they require the explicit knowledge of the local chart $(\boldsymbol{q},\boldsymbol{p})$.
+To overcome such a drawback, in the last decades the modern theory of separation of variables (SoV) has been conceived in the context of symplectic and Poisson geometry; in particular, the bi-Hamiltonian theory has offered a fundamental geometric insight into the theory of integrable systems \cite{FP,MM1984}.

 The main purpose of the present work is to establish a novel relationship between the theory of separable Hamiltonian systems and the geometry of an important class of tensor fields, the Haantjes tensors, introduced in \cite{Haa} as a relevant, natural generalization of the notion of Nijenhuis tensors \cite{Nij,Nij2}.
 The class of Nijenhuis tensors plays a significant role in differential geometry and the theory of almost-complex structures, due to the celebrated Newlander-Nirenberg theorem \cite{NN}.